smartdevicelink/sdl_app_library_guides/docs/Other SDL Features/Getting the Navigation Destination/index.md

     // This handler will be called whenever the permission status changes NSNumber *getWayPointPermissionStatus = allChanges[SDLRPCFunctionNameGetWayPoints];
     if (getWayPointPermissionStatus.boolValue) {
-        // Your app has permission to send the `GetWayPoints` request for its current HMI level } else {
+        // Your app has permission to send the `SDLGetWayPoints` request for its current HMI level } else {
-         // Your app does not have permission to send the `GetWayPoints` request for its current HMI level }
+         // Your app does not have permission to send the `SDLGetWayPoints` request for its current HMI level }

     NSNumber *subscribeWayPointsPermissionStatus = allChanges[SDLRPCFunctionNameSubscribeWayPoints];
     if (subscribeWayPointsPermissionStatus.boolValue) {
-        // Your app has permission to send the `SubscribeWayPoints` request for its current HMI level } else {
+        // Your app has permission to send the `SDLSubscribeWayPoints` request for its current HMI level } else {
-        // Your app does not have permission to send the `SubscribeWayPoints` request for its current HMI level }
+        // Your app does not have permission to send the `SDLSubscribeWayPoints` request for its current HMI level }
 }];
 ```